 For much of our country’s history, war has meant direct confrontation between armed groups.
 Attacking an opponent meant weighing the risks to your own country and people against the potential damage that the attack could inflict.
 In years since 9/11, the ways in which our country wages war have shifted.
 The U.S. is now engaged in a seemingly endless war against “terror”– fighting an ideology rather than a particular nation.
 Technological advances, including drones, allow individuals to be assassinated and communities to be attacked with little direct risk to the attacking nation.
 These attacks are shrouded in secrecy, insulating the vast majority of people from the violence that is being carried out in their names.

 Armed drones are the tool of choice for this new warfare.
 These weapons let the U.S. attack in secret, regardless of national borders and without oversight or public debate in the United States.
-As Jo Becker and Scott Shane of the New York Times reported in YEAR, the targets for these attacks are selected by the administration from what is sometimes referred to as the “secret kill list.”
+As Jo Becker and Scott Shane of the New York Times reported, the targets for these attacks are selected by the administration from what is sometimes referred to as the “secret kill list.”

 Drone violence is a moral and ethical issue as much as a legal one.
 Coming face to face with someone described as an enemy requires a deliberate choice to override a deep human instinct against killing.
 Drones override this check on lethal violence, making the decision to kill seem more like a videogame than a matter of life and death.